destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 - Works with superclasses, subclasses, instance variables, methods, and attributes.

-- Things an object knows about itself are called instance variables They represent an object's state (the data), and can have unique values for each object of that type.
+- Things an object knows about itself are called instance variables.
+    They represent an object's state (the data), and can have unique values for each object of that type.

-- Things an object can do are called methods
+- Things that an object can do are called methods.
     When designing a class, think about the data an object will need to know about itself, and also designing the methods that operate on that data.
-Objects commonly have methods that read to write the value of the instance variables.
+Objects commonly have methods that are read to write the value of the instance variables.

     Objects have instance variables and methods, but those instance variables and methods are designed as part of the class.

-Object Oreiented works with superclasses, subclasses, instance variables, methods, andn attributes.
+Object Oriented works with superclasses, subclasses, instance variables, methods, andn attributes.
 Objects know instance variables already.
 The instance variables represent an object's state, which have certain values for objects provided for that type.

 What an object does, is known as a method.
 The methods write the value/output of the given instance variables.